-- (1) The Examinations leading to the degree shall be as follows: - (a) the Part I Examination; - (b) the Final Examination - (2) No candidate shall be permitted to sit for the Final Examination unless he /she has - - (a) pass the Part I Examination; - (b) achieve satisfactory progress in the continuous assessment process from the department and supervisor; - (c) submit a log book of cases managed under supervision and practical procedures performed and certified satisfactory by the supervisor at least three (3) months before the Final Examination; and - (d) submit research report(s) or published article duly certified as satisfactory by the assessor(s) not later than six (6) months before the Final Examination. - (3) The Part I Examination shall be held at about of twelve (12) months into Stage I of the programme of study.
-The Final Examination shall be held at the end of the final year of the Stage II programme of study. - (4) Examination Components and Allocation of Marks - (a) Part I Examination
+- (1) The Examinations leading to the degree shall be as follows: - (a) the Part I Examination; - (b) the Final Examination - (2) No candidate shall be permitted to sit for the Final Examination unless he /she has - - (a) pass the Part I Examination; - (b) achieve satisfactory progress in continuous assessment from department and supervisor; - submit satisfactory training portfolio certified satisfactory by the supervisor two (2) months before end of study period. - (3) Part I Examination shall be held at about thirty-six (36) months into the programme.
+The final examination shall be held six (6) months after passing the part 1 examination. - (4) Examination Components and Allocation of Marks - (a) Part I Examination